-2021 also saw the implementation of a Specialty Crop Block Grant for community outreach and pesticide distribution for JB in Billings.
+2022 also saw the continuation of a Specialty Crop Block Grant for community outreach and pesticide distribution for JB in Billings.
 This outreach effort aims to educate the public about JB and to provide tools for them to begin public control efforts to reduce the local JB population.
+Part of this effort was a radio educational campaign to raise public awareness of Japanese Beetle in the city.

 RESULTS: The MDA put out over 130 traps, focusing on Flathead, Sanders, Ravalli, and Yellowstone Counties.
 The USDA placed 32 traps at airports in Cascade, Flathead, Gallatin, Lewis and Clark, Missoula, and Silver Bow Counties to ensure no accidental introductions to the state via air travel.
-In Billings (Yellowstone Co.), three trap locations were positive for JB, with a total of 1971 beetles collected from July to September across all three traps.
+In Billings (Yellowstone Co.), three trap locations were positive for JB, with a total of 1693 beetles collected from July to October across all three traps.